-It is recommended to gradually put the charging load on the generator by switching the charging switch from min to max.
+It is suggested to gradually put the charging load on the generator by switching the charging switch from min to max.
 Together with the 15s switch delay our inverter gives the generator enough time to spin up.
 This will depend on the size of the generator and rate of charge.

-As a general rule, the Bulk Charging Current should be limited to 30% of the capacity of the battery bank.
+As a general Rule, the Bulk Charging Current should be limited to 30% of the capacity of the battery bank.
 Higher charging current may be used if permitted by the battery manufacturer.

-Please use a small jeweler's style flat-head screwdriver to turn the charge current control switch gently to avoid breakage due to over-turning.
-To guarantee the best performance of AC charger when the AC input is from a Caution: generator, the standby generator should be of at least 150% higher capacity than the Caution: inverter.
-Warning!
-Operation with an under-rated generator or generator with unqualified wave form may cause premature failure which is not under warranty.
+Caution: Use a small jeweler's style flat-head screwdriver to GENTLY turn the charge current control switch to avoid breakage due to over-turning.

+To guarantee the best performance of the AC charger when the AC input is from a generator, the standby generator should be of at least 150% higher capacity than the inverter.

+Operation with an under-rated generator or generator with unqualified wave form may cause premature failure, which is not covered under warranty.